MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-okta.md

 ## Automate governance controls

 Currently, there are no governance controls available for Okta.
-If you are interested in having governance actions for this connector, you can [send the Cloud App Security team feedback](support-and-ts.md#feedback) with details of the actions you want.
+If you are interested in having governance actions for this connector, you can [send the Defender for Cloud Apps team feedback](support-and-ts.md#feedback) with details of the actions you want.

 For more information about remediating threats from apps, see [Governing connected apps](governance-actions.md).